SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

 V7.11.0 Added the following
+- Added new devices D2 Delta, D2 Delta PX, D2 Delta S, MARQ (Gen 2) Adventure, Athlete, Aviator, Captain and Golfer.
-- Glance mode always shows the latest charge and range, even when asleep
+- Glance mode always shows the latest charge and range, even when asleep.
-- Awoken vehicle will show inside temperature, sentry (S) or preconditioning (P) in glance view if Glance have three lines to display
+- Awoken vehicle will show inside temperature, sentry (S) or preconditioning (P) in Glance view if Glance has three lines of display.
-- While in glance, once the access token expires, it will try to get a new one if the refresh token is valid
+- While in Glance, once the access token expires, devices with 64KB of background memory it will try to get a new one if the refresh token is valid.
-- Glance mode will display if an error other than 408 (vehicle unavailable - Asleep) or 401 (access denied - Need new access token) is received instead of data
+- Glance mode will display if an error other than 408 (vehicle unavailable - Asleep) or 401 (access denied - Need new access token) is received instead of data on devices with three lines of display.
 - Brought back the version info to the Parameters screen using a different method that always shows the current version and not just the version when first installed.
-- Unfortunately dropped the number of slots from 24 to 16 because not enough memory is left on background processes for watch with just 32 KB of background space.
+- Changed the way the Menu options are selected and ordered.
+It's no longer 24 lists with 24 commands each, but a single comma separated value type field which by default has 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24 in it.
+See the operating guide for a description of each.
+There are two main reasons for the change.
+First is the 24 lists took too much memory, which impacted functionality in Glance mode with watch with just 32 KB of background memory.
+Second is whenever an update to the app is made and the parameters are reset, you simply need to copy/paste the values back in the field to restore to your liking instead of manually reselecting every list.

 V7.10.2 Fixed the following
 - Vehicle wouldn't go to sleep in Glance mode.